-To bet a single, you predict 1 result from a category like a football or horse racing, you place a wager with a bookmaker on a ‘market’ like the winner and you bet a single stake (cash payment) at specific odds.
+To place a bet, it’s pretty simple.
+To bet a single, you predict one result from a category like a football or horse racing, you place a wager with a bookmaker on a ‘market’ like the winner and you bet a single stake (cash payment) at specific odds.

 For example, you predict West Ham Utd will beat Arsenal and nothing else – that’s a win market.
 The odds for the prediction are 2/1, therefore if you pay the bookie £1, they agree to give you back £2 along with your pound if West Ham win.
 If you pick a horse to win at 6/1 and bet £1, if it wins the bet will return £7.

 Over time bookies have taken the hard work out of predicting outcomes and compiled lists of varying bets, based on the vast combinations of results that can occur within an event like a football match.